quizbowl/why/diagram/diagram.md

 \clearpage

-# Table of contents {-}
+# Contents {-}
-The diagram below illustrates the exchange of data among the components of a complete quizbowl software suite.
+The diagram below illustrates the flow of data among the components of a complete quizbowl software suite.
 Click on a component to jump to that section.

 \vfill